 Acquisition in 2015

-Launchpad Toys is a computer software company founded in 2010 and based in San Francisco, California.
+Launchpad Toys is a computer software company based in San Francisco, California, founded in 2010.
 The company specializes in developing application-based digital toys and tools designed to empower children to create, learn, and share their ideas through play.
-Its flagship product, Toontastic, along with other applications like ToonTube, Toontastic Jr. Pirates, and Toontastic Jr. Shrek, utilizes augmented reality to offer engaging storytelling experiences.
-These applications allow children to create their own cartoons by selecting scenery and moving characters while recording their voices to narrate stories, fostering creativity and imaginative expression.
+Its flagship applications, including Toontastic, ToonTube, Toontastic Jr. Pirates, and Toontastic Jr. Shrek, utilize augmented reality to facilitate creative storytelling.
+These applications allow children to design their own cartoons by selecting scenery, manipulating characters, and recording their voices to narrate stories, thereby enhancing their imaginative and artistic skills.

 Granata Decision Systems